hao1118/node-asc/README.md

 A simple method to use async functions in node.js(v0.11.7+ with --harmony), no other middleware or plugin required.

-Support multilevel child async functions, please see the sample code in asc.js and route.js.
+Support Mongoose, Promise and multilevel child async functions, please see the sample code in asc.js and route.js.